-It is worth just mentioning the relative carbon emissions from different forms of transport.
+It is worth mentioning the relative carbon emissions from different forms of transport.
 We'll take the example of travelling from London to Geneva.
-There is no absolute answer, as particular vehicles, planes or other services will vary in their emissions, depending on many factors, and different carbon calculators available on the web use different models that give differing weights to these factors.
+There is no precise answer, as particular vehicles, planes or other services will vary in their emissions, depending on many factors.
+Different carbon calculators available on the web use different models that give differing weights to these factors.
 With those caveats, representative estimates for the trip are (for a return trip from London to Geneva):

 |Plane, Economy Class||400kg|

 |Train (e.g. Eurostar )||25kg|